 IAS Exam pattern of Prelims

-- Firstly, this stage consists of 2 compulsory papers – General Studies paper and (CSAT) Civil service aptitude test.
-Moreover, it will test the analytical skills of the candidate.
+- Prelims examination consists of 2 compulsory papers – General Studies paper and (CSAT) Civil service aptitude test to test the analytical skills of the candidate.

-- Secondly, all questions are objective.
+- All the questions in the prelims exam are objective in nature.
 So, the candidate has to choose any one option out of 4 answers given for each question.

-- On the other hand, questions are in both Hindi and English language.
+- Questions are in both Hindi and English language.
 However, comprehension questions in the English language in the CSAT paper are without Hindi translations.

 IAS Prelims Exam Pattern

 The IAS Exam pattern is very important to understand to pass the prelims exam.
 Here is the marking scheme of prelims:

 - Every question in paper I is of 2 marks.
 So, the question paper is a total of 200 marks.